uphold/request-logger/README.md

 ## Compatibility

-Requires at least node.js `6.0.0` due to the usage of [ES2015 Proxies](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy).
+The recommended node.js version is `>= 6` as it ships with native [ES2015 Proxy](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy) support.
+This module supports node.js `4` by means of a polyfill that is loaded under the hood.
+As usual, keep in mind that polyfills are not as performant as their native counterpart.

 The minimum required `request` version is `2.27.0`, although `2.54.0` is a particularly troubled version which is best avoided.

 ## Release